richardsc/richardsc.github.io/_posts/2019-12-28-discrete-colorbars-with-r-and-oce.md

 Making plots in oceanography (or anything, really) often requires creating some kind of "color map" -- that is, having a color represent a field in a plot that is otherwise two-dimensional.
 Frequently this is done when making "image"-style plots (known in MatlabTM parlance as "pcolor" or pseudocolor plots), but could also be in coloring points on a 2D scatter plot based on a third variable (e.g. a TS plot with points colored for depth).

-There are a whole bunch of different ways to make use colormaps in R, including various approaches that are derived from the "tidyverse" and `ggplot2` package for analyzing and plotting data.
+There are a whole bunch of different ways to make colormaps in R, including various approaches that are derived from the "tidyverse" and `ggplot2` package for analyzing and plotting data.
 I don't really use that approach for most of my work, so won't touch on them here.

 Instead, the purpose of this post (inspired by a question from a colleague who I know is a Matlab and Python user) is to show some of the ways various functions contained in the [`oce`](https://dankelley.github.io/oce) package cab be used to make colormaps and colorbars (or "palettes").
 In particular, for the case where one wants a "discrete" (i.e. not continuous) colormap.